ricardopereira/SocketIO-Kit/README.md

 [Download](https://github.com/ricardopereira/SocketIO-Kit/archive/master.zip) the project and copy the `SocketIO-Kit` folder into your project and use the `Source` files.
 You need [Runes] framework to run SocketIO-Kit because it uses infix operators for monadic functions.

+There is no need for `import SocketIOKit` when manually installing.

 [Runes]: https://github.com/thoughtbot/Runes

 ## Requirements